WSLM (AM)

-WSLM (1220 AM) is a full service radio station licensed to serve the community of Salem, Indiana.
-Programming consists of news and sports.
+WSLM (1220 kHz) is a full service AM radio station licensed to serve the community of Salem, Indiana.
+Programming consists of country, news and sports.
 The station is owned and operated by Rebecca L. White.
 WSLM 1220 AM is a Kentuckiana Affiliate for Purdue Sports and the Cincinnati Reds.
 There is a sister station, WSLM-FM.
 Rebecca L. White holds the license to the FM station as well.
 On June 2, 2014, WSLM 1220 AM became the new Kentuckiana home of the Rick and Bubba radio morning show.
 The station is also a member of the Country Music Association as well as the Indiana Broadcasters Association.

 AM 1220 celebrated its Diamond Anniversary in 2013.
 On February 14, White held a Birthday Party on the radio by giving away $60 per hour in honor of the 60th anniversary of the station, as well as playing archival audio of station founder Don Martin, old WSLM commercials, programming and clips from Broomsage Ballet, recorded from 1972.

 WSLM began broadcasting in C-QUAM AM stereo in September 2012.